quietfanatic/verdant-fang/log.md

 - Started drawing art for blood and started some logic around displaying it, but haven't finished it yet.
 - Planned work for tomorrow: Actual blood!
+#####2024-02-07 W
+- Animated blood for both player and monster.
+A lot of work but worth it.
+- Added a really snazzy snake-themed effect for room transitions, using some trig and a new shader.
+Oh, and added room transitions.
+- To make room transitions work smoothly, added a per-frame scheduling system.
+- Fixed state loading and saving, including saving current room and scheduled actions.
+Although room transitions are properly saved, the visual transition effect is not.
+Saving it fully would require saving the texture of the old room, which is not worth the effort.
+- Planned work for tomorrow: Buttons and doors and more enemies?